Harassment and stalking

-You will find the website addresses and telephone numbers of organisations that provide help and support for people affected by harassment and stalking below.
+You will find the website addresses and telephone numbers of organisations that give help and support for people affected by harassment and stalking below.

 National Stalking Helpline: 0808 802 0300

 The National Stalking Helpline is run by the Suzy Lamplugh Trust.
-Calls are free from all landline telephones and also from mobiles using the O2, Orange, T Mobile, Three (3), Virgin, and Vodafone networks.
-Calls will not be shown on BT landline bills.
+Calls are free from all landline telephones and from mobiles using the O2, Orange, T Mobile, Three (3), Virgin, and Vodafone networks.
+Calls won’t be shown on BT landline bills.

 Paladin National Advocacy Service: 0203 866 4107

 Paladin National Advocacy Service is the only trauma informed national advocacy service for victims of stalking.
-They have independent stalking advocate caseworkers who can assist if you need specialist advice or support.
+They have independent stalking advocate caseworkers who can help if you need specialist advice or support.